kushwanth12/finalproject/README.md

-# finalproject
+# project.ipynb file is the original
-project.ipynb file is the original samples is the sample trys
+# MLP is the sample trys